sidtuli/random/README.md

-# random
+# random - web
-Just a place to store small examples or small side projects I want to keep for reference.
+Just a place to store small web page examples or small side web projects I want to keep for reference.